Let Us Customize the Perfect Luxury Rwanda Safari

 Parc National des Volcans (Volcanoes National Park)

 Located at Rwanda’s geographical heart, the rapidly growing city of Kigali is not only the national capital, but also the country’s most important business center and main port of entry.
-Kigali boasts a range of hotels catering to all tastes and budgets, is clean and safe and is worthy of a day of exploration.
+Kigali boasts a range of accommodations catering to all tastes and budgets, is clean and safe and is worthy of a day of exploration.
 The city has an assortment of excellent restaurants ranging from contemporary African cuisine and international fare to establishments whose menus reflect the country’s colonial ties with Belgium.
 Colorful markets abound, as do high-end boutiques offering beautiful art, jewelry and designer clothing.
 Many of the city streets are lushly tree-lined and are inviting for walkers, perhaps with a stop at one of the city’s many lovely cafés for a cup of coffee and some people watching.
-The city is home to several genocide memorials – sobering reminders of the country’s tragic past and a good way to learn more about Rwanda’s troubled history.
+The city is home to several genocide memorials – sobering and poignant reminders of the country’s tragic past and a good way to learn more about Rwanda’s troubled history.

 Nyungwe National Park

 Nyungwe National Park is in southwestern Rwanda and is one of the continent’s oldest forests with the largest remaining tract of montane rainforest in East Africa.
 The park has an astounding range of biodiversity and hosts 13 species of primates, including chimpanzees, L’Hoest’s monkeys and large groups of black and white Angolan colobus monkeys.
 Nyungwe is also home to habituated primate species such as mangabeys and blue monkeys.
 Organized treks to see specific primate species are one of the park’s top activities but must be booked well in advance.